Dolomites Alta Via 1 South

 - Enjoy a warm Italian welcome and hearty food in the mountain huts

-- Stay in the chic ski resort of Cortina and the beautiful old town of Belluno
+- Stay in the picturesque ski resort of Cortina and the beautiful old town of Belluno

 - Discover quiet paths through the wild Parco Nazionale delle Dolomiti Bellunesi